-Satisfactory performance on the applicable assessments will be required for graduation, unless otherwise waived or substituted as allowed by state law and rules.
+Satisfactory performance on the applicable assessments will be required for graduation and will also affect the plan under which the student may graduate.

 There are three testing windows during the year in which a student may take an EOC assessment, which will occur during the fall, spring, and summer months.
 If a student does not meet satisfactory performance, the student will have additional opportunities to retake the assessment.